Leximation

 Remember me [?]

-"AIR Help" - Cross-Platform Help System - "AIR Help" is a cross-platform Help format that has been made possible by Adobe's introduction of the AIRTM (Adobe Integrated Runtime) development technology (previously code-named Apollo) which lets you deploy rich Internet applications on the desktop.
-This means that you should be able to take your "web help" files, and wrap them up in an AIR application that can be installed as a Help system.
-The same AIR application can be installed on Windows, Mac, and Linux (soon) systems.
+The Adobe AIR development platform lets you deploy cross-platform, rich Internet applications on the desktop.
+This means that you should be able to take your existing "web help" files, and wrap them up in an AIR application that can be installed as a Help system.
+The same AIR application can be installed on Windows, Mac, and Linux systems.

 The AIR runtime environment includes its own integrated web browser (WebKit), which means that your Help system will look the same on all supported platforms.
 Not only can you wrap up your web help files, but you can also develop highly interactive applications that leverage HTML, Javascript, Flash, Flex, and Ajax.
-The Flex 3 development environment can be used to develop these applications, and this framework is in the process of going open source.
+The Flex development environment can be used to develop these applications, and this framework is in the process of going open source.

 For more information visit the following URLs:

-Adobe has recently released the RoboHelp Packager for Adobe AIR which lets you generate an AIR Help file from a RoboHelp-generated Help system.
-This gives you an AIR-based cross-platform Help system without needing to develop and manage the underlying ActionScript code yourself.
-This is definitely worth looking into!
+There are two commercially available tools that allow you to export Help as an AIR application (aka "AIR Help"), Adobe's RoboHelp 8 and MadCap Software's Flare 6.
+Adobe also offers a utility called RoboHelp Packager for Adobe AIR which lets you generate an AIR Help file from a RoboHelp WebHelp project (for use with RoboHelp 6 or 7).
+All of these options result in an AIR-based cross-platform Help system without needing to develop and manage the underlying ActionScript code yourself.
+Definitely worth looking into!

 The sample files below are provided as a very basic proof of concept.
 There are a number of things that need to be worked out before this can be a truly viable online Help alternative, but as this gets more focus, I'm sure many people will come up with some nice options.